-1 specific drivers.
-If you don't have that stuff 2 coordinated, then you can do a lot of busy work without 3 actually making a significant difference for families.
-4 And, services for children to promote their 5 success and wellness need to be augmented.
-This is just -6 - you know, I think sometimes we pathologize these kids, 7 right, without thinking about the fact that they need to 8 have fun; right?
-They need to have some joy in their 9 lives.
+And, services for children to promote their success and wellness need to be augmented.
+This is just - you know, I think sometimes we pathologize these kids, right, without thinking about the fact that they need to have fun; right?
+They need to have some joy in their lives.
 They need to be able to go and play hockey.
-They 10 need to be able to, you know, listen to music.
-They need 11 to be able to do whatever makes them -- their life joyful.
-12 And so, we need to take a more holistic vision of children 13 and really enable those other parts of their lives that 14 allows them to live a healthy childhood.
-15 I include here two research goals on 16 longitudinal studies, because we know so little about 17 child maltreatment in Canada.
-We have the Canadian 18 Incidence Study on child maltreatment, and I used to be 19 part of the research team on that.
-But, all that does is 20 measure what happens from the report -- a child 21 maltreatment report from the time its made to the time that someone disposes of the actual intake and decides 22 in care.
-And, this, kind of, relates to one of the exhibits that will be put to me later on the Ontario study, where we find that, you know, kids in care in that particular study, and albeit these are high needs kids, all 12 of them, experienced -- or 10 of them, I think.
-Experienced an average of 12 placements each; right?

-23 what is going to happen for the child.
+They need to be able to, you know, listen to music.
+They need to be able to do whatever makes them -- their life joyful.
+And so, we need to take a more holistic vision of children and really enable those other parts of their lives that allows them to live a healthy childhood.

+I include here two research goals on longitudinal studies, because we know so little about child maltreatment in Canada.
+We have the Canadian Incidence Study on child maltreatment, and I used to be part of the research team on that.
+But, all that does is measure what happens from the report -- a child maltreatment report from the time its made to the time that someone disposes of the actual intake and decides what is going to happen for the child.

-24 We have zero information, other than the 25 study I did in 2009, on what happens to kids once they are
+We have zero information, other than the study I did in 2009, on what happens to kids once they are

-7 So, the question for me on child welfare 8 has always been, when we remove a child -- and I do 9 believe that some First Nations kids need to be in care.
+1 in care.
+And, this, kind of, relates to one of the 2 exhibits that will be put to me later on the Ontario 3 study, where we find that, you know, kids in care in that 4 particular study, and albeit these are high needs kids, 5 all 12 of them, experienced or 10 of them, I think.
+6 Experienced an average of 12 placements each; right?
+7 So, the question for me on child welfare 8 has always been, when we remove a child and I do 9 believe that some First Nations kids need to be in care.
 10 I absolutely believe that.
 I am not a utopian thinker.
 11 But, I do think that we have to undertake a promise to 12 them to give them a better life from which they came, and 13 I think that is where we fail; right?
 Somehow when we 14 remove the kids, we are not continuing that sense of being 15 able to enable them to live the dignified life we talked 16 about in the PAHO report.

-17 The one that is not on here, that I would 18 like to actually put top is the Spirit Bear Plan, because 19 unless governments reform themselves in a significant way, 20 not just by tinkering around the edges, but by actually 21 undertaking an independent evaluation, independent 360 22 degree evaluation, of themselves to identify and remediate 23 any vestiges of colonial philosophy, policies and 24 practices, they will continue to pile up on the hopes and 25 dreams of our kids.
+17 The one that is not on here, that I would 18 like to actually put top is the Spirit Bear Plan, because 19 unless governments reform themselves in a significant way, 20 not just by tinkering around the edges, but by actually 21 undertaking an independent evaluation, independent 360 any vestiges of colonial philosophy, policies and practices, they will continue to pile up on the hopes and dreams of our kids.